Gisant d'Agnès SorelGisant d'Agnès Sorel

 Who was Agnes Sorel, the favourite of King Charles VII?

-Agnès Sorel, born around 1422, was the daughter of a modest noble family.
+Born around 1422, Agnès Sorel was the daughter of a modest noble family.
 Spotted for her dazzling beauty and intelligence, she joined the French court as maid of honour to Queen Marie d’Anjou.
-There she met Charles VII, becoming his confidante and inspiration.
-Her beauty and influence quickly earned Agnès a nickname, “the Lady of Beauty”, and a special place in the king’s heart.
+There she met Charles VII, and became his confidante and inspiration.
+Her beauty and influence quickly earned Agnès her nickname, “the Lady of Beauty”, and a special place in the king’s heart.

-Light blue eyes, blonde hair, very white skin, this particularly advantageous physique was not to escape the eyes of Charles VII, 18 years her senior, for very long.
+Clear blue eyes, blond hair, very white skin… this particularly advantageous physique did not escape the eyes of Charles VII, 18 years his senior, for very long.
 And although the beautiful woman initially made her royal suitor languish, this only strengthened Charles VII’s attraction.
-Eventually, she succumbed: it was hard to refuse the King.
+In the end, she succumbed: it was hard to refuse the king.

 Agnès Sorel and the Château de Loches A place of love and power

 She was particularly fond of the Royal City of Loches, and stayed there for long periods, even in the absence of Charles VII.
-Her presence is immortalised in a copy of a portrait painted by Jean Fouquet: the favourite appears as a Virgin with child, breastfeeding, almost a Madonna.
-The portrait blends Agnès’s pious character with her sensuality, which shines through with the unveiled breast, her taste for beautiful things with the ermine coat, and her role with the King via the crown placed on the head of the one who is… almost queen.
+Her presence is immortalised in a copy of a portrait painted by Jean Fouquet: the favourite is depicted as a Virgin with child, breastfeeding, almost a Madonna.
+The portrait combines Agnès’s pious character with her sensuality, which shines through with the unveiled breast, her taste for beautiful things with the ermine coat, and her role with the King through the crown placed on the head of the woman who is… almost queen.

-To do so, he relied on a certain Pierre de Brézé, under whose impetus the army began to use metal cannonballs to attack British fortifications.
-Brézé had the full support of Agnès Sorel, both in his role as the King’s principal adviser and in his defence against the accusations made against him by the Dauphin (the future Louis XI).
+To do so, he enlisted the help of a certain Pierre de Brézé, who led the army in using metal cannonballs to attack British fortifications.
+Brézé had the full support of Agnès Sorel, both in his role as the King’s principal adviser and in his defence against the accusations made against him by the Dauphin (later Louis XI).

-Agnès Sorel also counted influential figures such as Jacques Cœur, the king’s great treasurer, among her close circle.
-Together, they were able to encourage Charles VII to undertake bold reforms to modernise France.
-It was thanks to this alliance and their joint influence that the French court was able to undergo a period of renewal.
-Jacques Cœur, although less famous, worked in concert with Agnès for the good of the kingdom.
+Agnès Sorel’s circle of friends also included influential figures such as Jacques Cœur, the king’s great treasurer.
+Together, they encouraged Charles VII to undertake bold reforms to modernise France.
+It was thanks to this alliance and their joint influence that the French court was able to undergo a period of renewal, for the good of the kingdom.

-Dive into the history of the châteaux of the Loire by discovering the Royal City of Loches, a must-see gem open all year round.
+Immerse yourself in the history of the châteaux of the Loire by discovering the Royal City of Loches, an unmissable jewel open all year round.
 Organise your visit so you don’t miss out on this unique experience.

-Ticketing, opening times and access… Everything is at your fingertips for a memorable day or weekend with family or friends.
+Ticketing, opening times and access… Everything you need for a memorable day or weekend with family or friends is at your fingertips.
 Explore this exceptional place, where Agnès Sorel, the famous favourite of King Charles VII, left her mark.

 The tragic death of Agnès Sorel A mysterious ending

 In 1450, while expecting her fourth child, Agnès Sorel died suddenly at the age of 28, leaving the king inconsolable.
-Her early death gave rise to much speculation, and some even suspected poisoning orchestrated by rivals at court jealous of her influence.
-The mystery surrounding Agnès Sorel’s death reinforces the mythical aura of the royal favourite.
+Her early death gave rise to much speculation, with some suspecting poisoning orchestrated by rivals at court jealous of her influence.
+The mystery surrounding the death of Agnès Sorel reinforces the mythical aura of the royal favourite.

-The recumbent statue of Agnès Sorel: eternal tribute to the Lady of Beauty
+The recumbent tomb of Agnès Sorel: eternal homage to the Lady of Beauty